How do I become a Brand Ambassador or Sponsored Athlete?

-We get messages from people who want to be Qore Performance Brand Ambassadors almost everyday.
-Unfortunately, most people who send these emails have no idea what it takes to be a great Brand Ambassador.
-Some are just fishing for ways to get "free" product.
+We get messages from people who want to be Qore Performance® Brand Ambassadors or Sponsored Athletes every week, sometimes more.
+Unfortunately, most people who send these emails have no idea what it takes to be a great Brand Ambassador or Sponsored Athlete.
+Most are just fishing for ways to get "free" product.

-But if you happen to be one of the prospects pitching us who can bring real value, you may still not understand the finer points and nuance for which we are looking in a great Brand Ambassador.
-So here are some things we look at when evaluating what makes a great Brand Ambassador and how you can become one.
-Please note: we are only looking for YouTube Brand Ambassadors at this time, but all of the requirements below still apply.
+But if you happen to be one of the prospects pitching us who can bring real value, you may still not understand the finer points and nuance for which we are looking in a great Brand Ambassador/Sponsored Athlete.
+Here are some things we look at when evaluating what makes a great Brand Ambassador/Sponsored Athlete and how you can become one.
+Please note: we are only looking for Brand Ambassadors/Sponsored Athletes with a strong YouTube presence at this time, but all of the requirements below still apply.

 1. Build an Audience and a Following

-At the time of this writing, we have roughly 50k Instagram followers and just under 5000 YouTube subs.
+At the time of this writing, we have roughly 73k Instagram followers and just under 6000 YouTube subs.
 So, we are obviously not audience-building experts.
-To expand our reach we prefer to partner with Brand Ambassadors who have meaningful audiences.
-A large or rapidly growing follower base is a pre-requisite for being an effective Brand Ambassador.
-Here are the minimum audience metrics required to apply to become a Brand Ambassador for Qore Performance:
+To expand our reach we prefer to partner with Brand Ambassadors/Sponsored Athletes who have meaningful audiences.
+A large or rapidly growing follower base is a pre-requisite for being an effective Brand Ambassador/Sponsored Athlete.
+Here are the minimum audience metrics required to apply to become a Brand Ambassador/Sponsored Athlete for Qore Performance:

 2. Prove Value

-Pitches with poor grammar, spelling errors or any mistakes with the brand assets of the company are an instant disqualification.
-Failure to follow the guidelines in this article are an instant disqualification for Qore Performance.
-Why should a company trust you with their brand if you can't even spell it correctly when you email or DM them?
+Pitches with poor grammar, spelling errors or any mistakes with the brand assets of the company are an instant disqualification for well-run companies with prestigious brands.
+They are prestigious brands partly because of their consistent attention to detail.
+Failure to follow the guidelines in this article is an instant disqualification for Qore Performance.
+Why should a company trust you with their brand if you can't even spell their name or product correctly when you email or DM them?
 The answer is they shouldn't and they won't.
 If you want a company to trust you with their brand, you need to show you are trustworthy, professional and competent.

 4. Show Insight